-Cornerstone’s Institute Summer Residency is a month-long training program held on alternate years in different communities throughout the United States.
-The most recent was for Cornerstone’s 2018 production of The Cardinal: A Journey Through Flushing in Queens, NY.
+Cornerstone’s Institute Summer Residency is a month-long training program held in different communities throughout the United States.
+See the places we’ve been and projects produced with our Institute students/participants here.

 If you are affiliated with a community or organization that is interested in hosting a Cornerstone community-centered play and/or Institute Summer Residency, please contact us to find out more about what that entails.

-The description and instructive information below is useful and accurate if you are interested in participating in a future Cornerstone Institute Summer Residency.
+The descriptive and instructive information BELOW is useful and accurate if you are interested in participating in a future Cornerstone Institute Summer Residency.
 We work and plan responsively so some elements may change once an Institute Summer Residency is being planned to happen in and with a specific community.

 I continue to be tremendously grateful for what the Institute changed in me, allowing me to see potential for theatre everywhere nowadays.
 Next step: turning inspiration into action 😉 – 2016 student participant